uthappa123/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/known-issues.md

 #### How does support work?

 Microsoft supports its own included tooling and Azure infrastructure used to deploy the Game Dev VM.
 For any partner tooling, support will come directly from those partner support channels, which is specified when signing up for those products.
 If you have an issue when deploying the Game Dev VM, please try and look at the INSTALLED_SOFTWARE.txt file on the desktop which gives a log of what was installed, and you can always open a [support ticket](/azure/azure-portal/supportability/how-to-create-azure-support-request) with Azure.
+> [!TIP]
+> If you are an independent game developer interested in working with the Game Dev VM, join the <a href="https://www.azure.com/id" target="_blank">ID@Azure</a> program to get free access to developer tools and support from industry experts.

 #### I’m using Windows 10 and can’t verify if this VM is utilizing the licensing benefits, is that a problem?